StephenThagana/Geolocation-API-app/README.md

 ## Users should be able to:

--Get their current location on the map automatically -Click on a desired location on the map and set a workout(either running or cycling) -the workout should be displayed as a list item and also rendered on the map -click on a workout item and the map moves to the clicked workout item location -set the workout in localStorage to retrieve when the page reloads again
+- Get their current location on the map automatically
+- Click on a desired location on the map and set a workout(either running or cycling)
+- the workout should be displayed as a list item and also rendered on the map
+- click on a workout item and the map moves to the clicked workout item location
+- set the workout in localStorage to retrieve when the page reloads again

 ## Can i see the live site?